jasonjb82/rspo_leakage/README.md

 **Instructions on how to download and use the code**
 1. Download or clone repository to local machine

 2. Open `R` project file `rspo_leakage.Rproj`.
-Once the project opens, `packrat` will automatically be installed into the project private library
+Once the project opens, `packrat` will automatically be installed into the project private library.
+The `R` session will restart when this is completed.

 3. Run `packrat::status()` in the console to see list of packages used in the code that need to be installed for you to run the code